TankerHQ/spec/encryption_formats.md

 - the format metadata (e.g. version)
 - the MAC (Message Authentication Code): adds bytes to guarantee the integrity of the encrypted data
-- the IV (Initialisation Vector): a random vector thats guarantees that no informations can be deduced from the encrypted data about the clear data (semantic security).
+- the IV (Initialisation Vector): a random vector that guarantees that no information can be deduced from the encrypted data about the clear data (semantic security).

 ## Simple encryption